DS 3: Facelift

 In February 2016, the facelifted DS 3 was announced by DS Automobiles, as part of their separation from Citroën to become a standalone brand.
 The new DS 3 was launched at that year's Geneva Motor Show.
 The revised model no longer featured Citroën badges, with the DS badge now featuring prominently on the front grille.
 The trim level names were also changed from DSign, DStyle and DSport and re introduced as Chic, Elegance and Prestige.
 An Ultra Prestige model was also added.

 The facelifted model is identified by a revised front and rear design, plus the new range of PSA engines incorporating the 1.2-litre three cylinder PureTech petrol engines (available in normally aspirated 82 bhp and turbocharged 110 and 130 bhp variants), the 1.6-litre THP turbocharged petrol engine with 165 bhp, and 1.6-litre BlueHDi turbo diesel engines with 100 and 120 bhp.
 In addition, a new DS 3 Performance model was introduced with the THP engine uprated to 210 bhp, with a 0–100 km/h time of 6.5 seconds.

 In June 2016, DS partnered with French luxury fashion and perfume company Givenchy and launched the DS 3 Givenchy Le MakeUp special edition.
 A total of 500 Givenchy models were built and include unique features such as a textured matt white body with metallic purple roof and door mirrors, a rose pink dashboard strip and a make-up storage kit in the front central armrest.
 It is available with the PureTech 110 engine in manual or automatic transmission, and is based on the mid range Elegance trim level.

-The DS Performance Line was launched in September 2016, enabling the DS customer to have performance styling without any mechanical upgrades.
+The DS Performance Line was launched in September 2016, enabling DS customers to have performance styling without any mechanical upgrades.
 DS 3 Performance Line includes aesthetics such as gloss black alloy wheels, black contrasting roof colour, exterior stripe graphics and interior coloured stitching.

+In May 2018, DS Automobiles launched the DS 3 Café Racer limited edition, produced in 1,200 units.
+The vehicle's graphic identity, including the custom exterior decals and interior design elements, was created by Bruno Michaud of the BMD Design studio.
+The model featured a "Parthenon Cream" roof with vintage-style graphics, specific badging on the bonnet and doors, and a customized dashboard strip.